 When submitted to the Chancellor’s designee, he or she will review the complaint and refer it for investigation to the Personnel Representative or the Dean or Division Head for the School, College, Department or Division in which the individual being complained about works, unless those parties are in fact the subject of the complaint.
 If that is the case the complaint will be referred for investigation to the Provost (for the academic units), the appropriate Vice Chancellor (for the administrative divisions) or another administrator with the power and authority to investigate and make effective recommendations for resolution.

 The School, College, Division or Department representative to whom the complaint is referred has an obligation to investigate the allegations in the submitted complaint and to seek to resolve the complaint informally.
 If the complaint cannot be satisfactorily resolved, the School, College, Division or Department representative shall make recommendations for resolution, utilizing existing policies and practices.

-The University Staff Council will receive an annual report of complaints received by School, College, Division or Department.
+The University Staff Committee will receive an annual report of complaints received by School, College, Division or Department.

 5. Contact Information

 For information about the operation of the complaint procedure, contact the Personnel Representative for your respective school, college, division or department or the Employment Relations Manager in the Department of Human Resources.